NEW: 50 investigators are working the case

-The six women were among 14 people victimized by hooded gunmen who burst into a beach bungalow in the resort town before dawn Monday.
-There are seven suspects between the ages of 20 and 30, Juarez said.
+The six women were among 14 people victimized by hooded gunmen who burst into a beach bungalow in the resort town before dawn February 4.
+There are seven suspects between the ages of 20 and 30, lead investigator Marcos Juarez said.

 In addition to the rapes, the men stole cell phones, iPads and tennis shoes from the victims, investigators said.

-Investigators believe that the victims bought drugs from one or more of the suspects a day or two earlier, and that the victims knew the suspects, Juarez said.
+Investigators believe the victims bought drugs from one or more of the suspects a day or two earlier, and that the victims knew the suspects, Juarez said last week.

-The Spanish nationals range from 20 to 34 years of age and are under the protection of Mexican authorities in Mexico City.
+The Spanish nationals range from ages 20 to 34 and are under the protection of Mexican authorities in Mexico City.

 Seven men who were with the group were tied up with cell phone cables and bikini straps while the gunmen assaulted the six women, officials said.

-A seventh woman, a Mexican, was spared because of her nationality, Guerrero state Attorney General Martha Garzon said in a radio interview.
+A seventh woman, a Mexican, was spared because of her nationality, Guerrero state Attorney General Martha Garzon said in a radio interview Wednesday.